Warning

 The Feeds and Speeds saved to a given tool in your Tool Library are automatically entered in the Operation Settings Editor when you select that tool.
 You may make manual adjustments to these settings after a tool has been applied to an operation.

-Label Value Feed Rate How quickly the tool moves through the material laterally along the X and Y axes during operations Finish Feed (% of Feed Rate) The reduced speed percentage used to provide a finer cut surface when the tool is making the last cutting path through a material Plunge Rate The feed rate at which a tool is driven straight downwards — or plunged — into the workpiece in only the Z axis Ramp Feed The feed rate at which a tool is driven down into and across workpiece — used in moves down along the Z axis and over along the X and Y axes Spindle Speed (RPM) The rotational speed of the tooling — Not all CNCs allow Spindle Speed control through software — some have routers which must be adjusted manually Depth Per Pass The depth of material to be cleared with each pass of your router, with the total number of passes equal to Final Depth / Depths Per Pass Step Over The distance between each path of your chosen clearing pattern — a larger Step Over leads to greater distance between each path Step Over (%) The ratio of Tooling Diameter to Stepover value What Feeds and Speeds should I use?
+Label Value Feed Rate How quickly the tool moves through the material laterally along the X and Y axes during operations Plunge Rate The feed rate at which a tool is driven straight downwards — or plunged — into the workpiece in only the Z axis Ramp Feed The feed rate at which a tool is driven down into and across workpiece — used in moves down along the Z axis and over along the X and Y axes Spindle Speed (RPM) The rotational speed of the tool — Not all CNCs allow Spindle Speed control through software — some have routers which must be adjusted manually Chip Load This calculation shows the thickness of material removed by each cutting edge of a tool, during a single revolution of the spindle Spindle Advance For Drill bits only, this calculation shows the distance the spindle will move downward in the time it takes the tool to make on complete revolution, as determined by your Plunge Rate and settings Depth Per Pass The depth of material to be cleared with each pass of your router, with the total number of passes equal to Final Depth / Depths Per Pass Step Over The distance between each path of your chosen clearing pattern — a larger Step Over leads to greater distance between each path Step Over (%) The ratio of Diameter to Stepover value What Feeds and Speeds should I use?

 The proper Feed and Speed settings depend on your tool, machine, material, and use case.
 In short: there's no easy answer that question.